Basic English

 Ogden's Basic, and the concept of a simplified English, gained its greatest publicity just after the Allied victory in World War II as a means for world peace.
-He was convinced that the world needed to gradually eradicate minority languages and use as much as possible only one, English in either a simple or complete form.
-A widely known 1933 book on this is a science fiction work on history up to the year 2106 titled The Shape of Things to Come by H. G. Wells.
-In this work, Basic English is the inter-language of the future world, a world in which after long struggles a global authoritarian government manages to unite humanity and force everyone to learn it as a second language.
+He was convinced that the world needed to gradually eradicate minority languages and use as much as possible only one: English, in either a simple or complete form.

 Although Basic English was not built into a program, similar simplifications have been devised for various international uses.
-Ogden's associate I. A. Richards promoted its use in schools in China.
+Richards promoted its use in schools in China.
 It has influenced the creation of Voice of America's Learning English for news broadcasting, and Simplified Technical English, another English-based controlled language designed to write technical manuals.
 What survives of Ogden's Basic English is the basic 850-word list used as the beginner's vocabulary of the English language taught worldwide, especially in Asia.

 Design principles

 Ogden tried to simplify English while keeping it normal for native speakers, by specifying grammar restrictions and a controlled small vocabulary which makes an extensive use of paraphrasing.
 Most notably, Ogden allowed only 18 verbs, which he called "operators".
 His "General Introduction" says, "There are no 'verbs' in Basic English", with the underlying assumption that, as noun use in English is very straightforward but verb use/conjugation is not, the elimination of verbs would be a welcome simplification.